Grand Valley will test the GVSUAlert! system Friday, October 1, at noon. The test will include the outdoor warning

 The GVSU Police Department is a full-service law enforcement agency charged with the responsibility of enforcing the laws of the State of Michigan and University rules and regulations.
 Sworn police officers patrol and respond to incidents on both the Allendale and Grand Rapids Campuses.
-Additional services provided by our police department include parking and traffic control, lost and found property, 24 hour non-emergency dispatch, motorist assists, and emergency closing announcements.
-The department is staffed by 20 sworn law enforcement officers, 5 clerical staff members and approximately 75 student employees.
+Additional services provided by our police department include traffic control, valuable lost and found property, 24 hour non-emergency dispatch, motorist assists, and emergency closing announcements.
+The department is staffed by 20 sworn law enforcement officers, 3 clerical staff members and several student employees.
 Additional law enforcement, fire, and medical support is provided through Allendale Fire Rescue, Georgetown Fire Rescue, Grand Rapids Fire Department, LIFE EMS, AMR EMS, Ottawa County Central Dispatch Authority, the Grand Rapids Police Department, the Ottawa County Sheriff's Department, and the Michigan State Police.

-Grand Valley Security has officers on duty 24 hours a day, 7 days a week.
+Grand Valley Security has non-sworn officers on duty 24 hours a day, 7 days a week.
 We operate in both the Allendale and Grand Rapids campuses.